 Shady Rest is no longer extant.
 Ian Jacob of Pawleys Island wrote to share this sad news in mid-January of 2021: “Went down for a visit of plantations along the South Santee River and stopped by to see Shady Rest for myself.
 It no longer stands.”

 Known as The Shady Rest, this shuttered storefront sits in the rural Tibwin community of McClellanville.
 The community’s name comes from nearby Tibwin Plantation.
 After the Civil War, many newly-freed African-Americans established communities just beyond the plantations where they were once enslaved.

 The store shown here served locals for many years during the twentieth century and also housed a popular nightclub.
 People still gather in the rustic building to watch televised games on occasional Sundays.

 We would like to make this page better.
-Do you have information about Shady Rest that you would like to share?
-If so, please send it to the South Carolina Picture Project.
+Do you have information about The Shady Rest you would like to share?
+If so, please let us know.
 Thank you!

 Brandon Coffey, who contributed the photos on this page, says: “This quaint and weathered old building is known as The Shady Rest.
 The Shady Rest was a popular night club in the African-American community known as Tibwin named for the nearby plantation in the McClellanville area of Charleston County.
 Descendants of enslaved people settled outside of plantation lands not only from Tibwin but also Laurel Hill, Doe Hall, and Buck Hall plantations.
 Driving down in this area you will see these names used for these communities scattered about.
 It is a place approached by now modern highways but still steeped in ancient tradition.”

 The Shady Rest: Help Us Learn More

 Please fill in one or more fields based on your knowledge.
 We really appreciate your help, and we will credit you for your contribution.
 Learn more about our Adopt A Landmark program.
 Thank you!